 Lecture Notes -- Aggregate Demand and Aggregate Supply

 Aggregate Demand, Aggregate Supply, and the Business Cycle Having explained the theoretical framework, we are now ready to explain business cycle behavior using the Aggregate Demand/Aggregate Supply model Generally, economic expansions and contractions are driven by shifts in the Aggregate Demand or Aggregate Supply curv

-A Simple Neoclassical Model Assumptions zMarket economy with private property zMarkets are fully competitive zAll variables in the model are either endogenous, or exogenous and supplied zInitially, there is no government zExcept when indicated, the general equilibrium assumptions obtain zTwo kinds of individual agents exist in this economy — firms and s
+A Simple Neoclassical Model Assumptions zMarket economy with private property zMarkets are fully competitive zAll variables in the model are either endogenous, or exogenous and supplied zInitially, there is no government zExcept when indicated, the general equilibrium assumptions obtain zTwo kinds of individual agents exist in this economy — firms and households

 Aggregate demand and aggregate supply curves (article ,

 Interpreting the aggregate demand/aggregate supply model Lesson summary: equilibrium in the AD-AS model Practice: Equilibrium in the AD-AS model Next lesson Changes in the AD-AS model in the short run Short run and long run equilibrium and the business cycle